-An army helicopter has crashed in a mountainous part of northern Pakistan, killing seven people, including the Philippine and Norwegian ambassadors.
+A Pakistan army helicopter has crashed in mountainous territory, killing seven people, including the Philippine and Norwegian ambassadors.

-It crashed during an emergency landing in the Gilgit-Baltistan territory.
+It crashed during an emergency landing in the Pakistani-administered Gilgit-Baltistan region.

 The wives of the Indonesian and Malaysian envoys, two pilots and a crew member also died.
 They were to attend the opening of a tourism project.

 Two senior Pakistani ministers said the crash was down to a technical fault.

 Earlier, the Pakistani Taliban said they were behind the attack.

 But Defence Minister Khawaja Asif, and Foreign Minister Azez Chaudhury said there appeared to have been technical problems with the helicopter.

 Analysis: M Ilyas Khan, BBC News, Islamabad

 This is one of the most tragic aviation disasters for the Pakistani military in decades.
 The last time one of its air crashes killed a foreign diplomat was in 1988 when a C-130, carrying then military ruler Gen Zia ul-Haq, US Ambassador Arnold Raphel and several of the army top brass, crashed in southern Pakistan, killing all on board.